cran-task-views/WebTechnologies/WebTechnologies.md

     to display results), `r pkg("RSelenium")` can be used to automate those interactions and extract page contents.
 It provides a set of bindings for the Selenium 2.0 webdriver using the `r pkg("JsonWireProtocol")`.
-It can also aid in automated application testing, load testing, and web scraping. `r pkg("seleniumPipes")` provides a “pipe”-oriented interface to the same.
+It can also aid in automated application testing, load testing, and web scraping. `r pkg("seleniumPipes")` provides a "pipe"-oriented interface to the same.
 An alternative to the former two packages is `r pkg("splashr")` that vouches to be a lightweight alternative. [<span class="GitHub">rdom</span>](https://
     github.com/cpsievert/rdom/) (not on CRAN) uses `r pkg("phantomjs")` to access a webpage’s Document Object Model (DOM).